MIDI Controller Setup

 If you do not own a controller yet, please consider choosing one of the supported controllers.
 That will make it easier to use LrControl.
+Have a look at this overview of recommended controllers.

 There is also an echo checkbox.
 Some motorized controllers will return a slider to its old position after you moved it.
 With the echo turned on, it should stay where you left it.